1 What Deployment Options Does Mendix Provide?

 - Physical servers

 In terms of speed, self-service, and governance, the PaaS level has significant benefits.
-Because of the small footprint of a Mendix application, having a two-node (VMs) Kubernetes cluster allows you to run multiple Mendix applications (in test, acceptance, and production environments) with high availability as well as auto-scaling and auto-healing capabilities.
+Because of the small footprint of a Mendix application, having a two-node (VMs) Kubernetes cluster allows you to run multiple Mendix applications (in multiple environments) with auto-scaling and auto-healing capabilities and high availability options.
 This is also possible when running Mendix on traditional servers, but the setup time and maintenance will be significantly higher.

 For more information, see the section Which Operating Systems Do Mendix Studio and Mendix Studio Pro Support? in App Development.